Intermountain Division OEC Module of the Senior Program

 - You will need to register on the NSP website.

 - NSP - Login to NSP.org and select Member Resources - Course Schedule.
 Then search for and register for course I009200001.

 - IMD - Download and complete the IMD Senior Candidate Application (see “Links & Forms” below).

-- Your will need your Patrol Director to sign your Senior application signifying he or she believes you have Senior level skills and meet the requirements for evaluation.
+- You will need your Patrol Director to sign your Senior application signifying he or she believes you have Senior level skills and meet the requirements for evaluation.

-- Then, mail your check with $45.00 registration fee to Debra Wright 103 S 725 W Blackfoot Id 83221 to reserve your place.
+- Then, mail your check with a $45.00 registration fee to Debra Wright 103 S 725 W Blackfoot Id 83221 to reserve your place.
 Make check out to IMD OEC.

 - Determine who on your patrol serves as your patrol’s Senior Training Coordinator for OEC skills —this patroller (an OEC IT or OEC instructor who is OEC senior level is required) will work with you to plan and coordinate the training activities you will engage in to prepare for the Senior OEC evaluation, and sign off on your checkoffs.
 Please send your trainer's name to Debra Wright.